 2. Mulholland Drive (2001)

 David Lynch’s masterpiece offers an intimate peek into the lives of its two major characters: Rita (played by Laura Harring) and Betty (played by Naomi Watts.
 Glamorous Rita survives a car accident and finds a safe place to hide in the home of Betty’s aunt Ruth.
-Betty arrives at the home while on her way to an audition in Canada (for a film, not as a bingo Canada caller!), and becomes instant friends with a confused and disorientated Rita.
+Betty arrives at the home while on her way to an audition in Canada (for a film), and becomes instant friends with a confused and disorientated Rita.

 Of course, Lynch’s screenplay is hard to describe in print as he is renowned for the surreal and mystical overtones of his films.
 Mulholland Drive starts out as what looks like a simple neo-noir movie, but you will soon begin to see hints of idiosyncrasy and surrealist elements popping up as the plot deepens.
 Regardless, the quality of this film is perfect and highly distinctive, aided by ethereal visuals and neon lights.
 This is one of history’s most popular arthouse films for a good reason!

 Russian Ark takes its viewers on a magical tour of Russia’s history through the rooms of the Palace of St. Petersburg and the Ermitage, Russia’s largest museum.
 The adventure is narrated by Alexander Sokurov and his travelling companion Sergey Dreyden as they explore palatial rooms where Tzars once lived.
 The pair also delve deeper into the histories of iconic Russian personalities like Tsar Nicholas I and II, Peter the Great, and Catherine the Great, among others.